 The Customs service undertook a secret investigation into the situation.
 Within a couple of years the record of those hearings—including the names of accused smugglers and informants—made its way back from London.
 The busiest informant, Ebenezer Richardson, thus became even more of an outcast in Massachusetts than before.

 Leaks continued to plague the royal governors for the next fifteen years.
-Someone in London supplied the province with copies of letters that Gov. Francis Bernard (shown above) wrote in the mid-1760s criticizing how the province operated.
+Someone in London supplied the province with copies of letters that Gov. Francis Bernard wrote in the mid-1760s criticizing how the province operated.
 Their publication in Boston made him so unpopular that he left in 1769.

 A couple of years later, a leaker—most likely Sir John Temple, a former Commissioner of Customs—gave copies of similar letters from Gov. Thomas Hutchinson, Lt.
 Gov. Andrew Oliver, Gen. Thomas Gage, and other royal appointees to Benjamin Franklin, then acting as the Massachusetts General Court’s lobbyist in London.